prashantgupta24/activity-tracker/README.md

 The tracker is the main struct for the library.
 The `Frequency` is the main component which can be changed according to need.

-##### Note: Setting the `frequency` to a very less value might result in the tracker being invoked very frequently.
-The lowest value possible is every 10 seconds for now. (anything below that will revert it to default of 60s).
-The maximum value is 300s (5 minutes).
+##### Note: The `frequency` value can be set anywhere between 60 seconds - 300 seconds.
+Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

 ### Activity and Handler